-Opinion | Trump’s damage to our world standing will be felt long after he’s gone
+Opinion | How Biden will begin to repair Trump’s damage to our world standing

 Biden should have a lot to talk about with Emmanuel Macron, the French president who in 2017 managed to defeat the nationalist demagogue Marine Le Pen and has since faced down a tea-party-like populist uprising.
 Biden and Maas might discuss the strategies of the German government for containing the extremist Alternative for Germany.
 The same goes for Italian Prime Minister Giuseppe Conte, who has barely managed to keep his country’s neo-fascists at bay.
 These and other European Union leaders are struggling with the problem of how to discipline the quasi-authoritarian governments of Poland and Hungary; it will help to have a U.S. president who, unlike Trump, does not prefer them over E.U. leaders in Brussels.

 Even more important is Biden’s plan to forge a coalition of democracies to confront the surging global wave of autocracy.
 The 21st century has reopened the contest of the 20th over the nature of human governance: China is propagating a model of high-tech totalitarianism and selling the gear to implement it.
 For the past four years, the United States has been on the wrong side of this fight.
-Trump excused Xi Jinping’s concentration camps and Vladimir Putin’s political murders while heaping abuse on German chancellor Angela Merkel, his de facto stand-in as leader of the free world.
+Trump excused Xi Jinping’s concentration camps and Vladimir Putin’s political murders while heaping abuse on German Chancellor Angela Merkel, his de facto stand-in as leader of the free world.

 Biden wants to take the job back.
 “During my first year in office,” he has pledged, “the United States will organize and host a global Summit for Democracy” to “bring together the world’s democracies to strengthen our democratic institutions, honestly confront nations that are backsliding and forge a common agenda.”
 Imagine that: a U.S. president hobnobbing with democratic leaders rather than dictators; sponsoring a multilateral initiative to promote freedom; standing up to Putin and Xi; and using U.S. leverage to free political prisoners and press for greater pluralism in places such as Egypt and Saudi Arabia.